 This course in theatre appreciation includes study of selected plays representative of important historical periods, with a review of the elements and forms of drama as well as theatre skills.
-(DA)

-(formerly DRAM 101)
+(FG, Group C) (Formerly DRAM 101)

-Prerequisite: ENG 21 or ENG 22 with a grade of C or better or equivalent.
+Prerequisite: ENG 21, ENG 22, or ENG 24 with a grade of C or better or equivalent.

-THEA 170 Introduction to Children's Theatre
+THEA 170 Introduction to Children's Theatre (3)

 This course examines the dramatic structure, audience needs, directing, and acting techniques that are employed in the production of theatre for children.
 Students will use movement, vocal exercises, improvisation, script writing, scripted material, and puppet and shadow theatre to increase knowledge of and comfort with theatre for children.
-Students will perform a short children's theatre piece for a young audience as part of their final for the class. (formerly DRAM 170) (DA)
+Students will perform a short children's theatre piece for a young audience as part of their final for the class.
+(Formerly DRAM 170) (DA)

-Prerequisite: ENG 21 and ENG 22 with a grade of C or better or equivalent.
+Prerequisite: ENG 21 and ENG 22 or ENG 24 with a grade of C or better or equivalent.